Liverpool 4-3 Salzburg: Salah spares Klopp's blushes after Reds defence goes AWOL at Anfield | Goal.com

 For a spell, fans were reminded of the team they’d forgotten; you know, the one with the soft centre and the glass jaw, the one that couldn't be trusted to hold on to any kind of advantage?

-Thankfully for Kopites, even the bad days seem to end in victory these days, and thanks to Mohamed Salah, a potential crisis was averted here.
+Thankfully for Kopites, even the bad days seem to end in victory nowadays, and thanks to Mohamed Salah, a potential crisis was averted here.

 That’s 12 goals in 13 Champions League appearances at Anfield for Salah.
 Since he arrived in 2017, only Lionel Messi and Robert Lewandowski have scored more in all competitions across Europe’s top five leagues.
 Salah keeps special company these days.